... or keep scrolling to find out everything you need

 Booking an intensive is very straightforward.

-Regardless, when payment has been confirmed, it’s go time.
-We'll book in your test and an instructor will call you to arrange your first lesson.
+Regardless, when payment has gone through, it’s go time.
+We'll book in your test, confirm everything and then an instructor will call you to arrange your first lesson.

 This is to accommodate our driving instructors.